These are a few notes and reflections on the early chapters of Luhmann’s Love as Passion: The Codification of Intimacy (English translation, 1986).

 love solves its own attendant communicative problems in a completely unique manner.
 To put it paradoxically, love is able to enhance communication by largely doing without communication.
 It makes use primarily of indirect communication, relies on anticipation and on having already understood.
 And love can thus be damaged by explicit communication, by discreet questions and answers, because such openness would indicate that something has not been understood as a matter of course.
 (25)

 Georg Simmel said something similar–that married couples should not share all their secrets.
 A degree of separation in necessary and healthy.
-The individual resides simultaneously inside and outside the marriage.
+The individual is observable inside and outside of a marriage or intimate relationship.
 A great deal of the experience of each member of intimate relationship will be excluded from the relationship/social system.

 Every social system or structure has its own semantics.
 So there is a semantics of love that we are supposed to learn.
 These aren’t just internal, subjective experiences.
 We learn how to recognize the signs of “true love,” and we come to know what is expected.
 In the 17th century, the period Luhmann discusses in Love as Passion, people learned how to love, or the semantics of love, by reading novels.
 Today, we have movies.